imalooney/t3tr0s/README.md

 [produce the pleasure](http://youtu.be/nTDRY8aPy7c?t=3m14s)
 and to celebrate the 30th anniversary of its original release in 1984.
-Our remake enabled us to host a small, local tournament to share a montage of the game's history, with each level resembling a different version from its past.
+Our remake enabled us to host a small, local tournament to share a montage of the game's history.
+Choose from 10 themes representing the popular versions from its past.

 ## DevBlog